 Capital assets of the proprietary funds are depreciated on the straight-line method over the assets' estimated useful life.
 There is no depreciation recorded for land and construction in progress.

 The estimated useful life of capital assets is as follows:

 Description Years

-•

-Buildings and rights to use 20-40 years
+Buildings and property rights 20-40 years

 Leasehold improvements 5-15 years

 Equipment 5 years

 Vehicles 5 years